clauszitzelsberger/Navigation_RL/README.md

 python -m ipykernel install --user --name name --display-name "name"
 ```

-4. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+4. Before running code in a notebook, change the kernel to match the `name` environment by using the drop-down `Kernel` menu.

-![Kernel][image2]